Actor Jeff Goldblum says he has not been asked to appear in the upcoming Jurassic World sequel.

 "It was an alien movie everybody was waiting for."

-:: Independence Day 20th anniversary edition is released on Blu-ray and DVD on Monday.
+:: Independence Day 20th anniversary edition is released on Blu-ray and DVD today.